pagkly/Zed/Investopedia3/Variable Death Benefit Definition.md

 These cost differences can be important considerations, as the total premiums associated with the three main types of variable universal life benefits can differ by thousands of dollars over the life of a policy.

 Consumers may also want to carefully evaluate the pros and cons of variable universal life in the first place.
 This type of insurance has attractive features to some investors, in that coverage does not expire as long as policyholders keep making the payments.
 Also, as the name suggests, variable universal life offers flexible premiums.
 That said, the total cost of variable universal life is usually notably higher than term insurance, which does not offer an investment component and, of course, covers only a specific span of time.
-While this is seemingly a drawback, it also is possible to simply [buy term at the lower price and invest the rest](https://www.investopedia.com/articles/personal-finance/093015/life-insurance-vs-annuity.asp).
+While this is seemingly a drawback, it also is possible to simply [[buy term at the lower price and invest the rest]](https://www.investopedia.com/articles/personal-finance/093015/life-insurance-vs-annuity.asp).

 ## Example of Variable Benefit